-Title: PSY27 - BIOLOGICAL BASES OF BEHAVIOUR

-The course introduces the student to the biological bases of behaviour and cognition.
-It covers the structure and function of the central nervous system, from the level of the neuron to that of neuronal systems which process sensory stimuli that are responsible for the basic behaviours and cognitive functions.
-The course covers the following areas: philosophical and biological bases of behaviour, cells of the central nervous system, mechanisms of transmission of information, neurotransmitter systems and behaviour, the effect of pharmaceutical and narcotic substances on the brain, structure of the nervous system, organization and functions of the cerebral cortex, methods of investigating the living brain, changes of the brain throughout life, neuronal basis of perception and processing of stimuli from the sensory systems of vision, audition, taste, and smell.
-Selected clinical disorders and phenomena that are based on the topics covered in the course are also discussed.
+Title: PSY27 - BIOLOGICAL BASES OF BEHAVIOUR Faculty: Alexandra Economou Description: The course introduces the student to the biological bases of behaviour and cognition.
+It covers the structure, function, and organization of the central and peripheral nervous system, from the level of the neuron to that of neuronal systems which process sensory stimuli that are responsible for the basic behaviours and cognitive functions.
+The course covers the following areas: Introduction to the relationship of brain and behaviour.
+Cells of the nervous system, mechanisms of transmission of information, neurotransmitter systems and behaviour.
+The effect of pharmaceutical and narcotic substances on the brain.
+Structure of the nervous system, organization and functions of the cerebral cortex.
+Development and evolution of the brain.
+Neuronal basis of perception and processing of stimuli from the sensory systems of vision, audition, and touch.
+Memory.
+Motor control.
+The course also includes the analysis of clinical disorders and phenomena that are based on the mechanisms covered by the aforementioned areas.